playframework/play-scala-rest-api-example/docs/src/main/paradox/part-1/index.md

 From here, the sky is the limit.

-Check out the Play tutorials at https://playframework.com/documentation/2.5.x/Tutorials and see more examples and blog posts about Play, including streaming Server Side Events https://github.com/playframework/play-streaming-scala and first class WebSocket support https://github.com/playframework/play-websocket-scala
+Check out the [Play tutorials](https://playframework.com/documentation/2.5.x/Tutorials) and see more examples and blog posts about Play, including streaming [Server Side Events](https://github.com/playframework/play-streaming-scala) and first class [WebSocket support](https://github.com/playframework/play-websocket-scala).

-To get more involved and if you have questions, join the mailing list at https://groups.google.com/forum/#!forum/play-framework and follow PlayFramework on Twitter https://twitter.com/playframework.
+To get more involved and if you have questions, join the [mailing list](https://groups.google.com/forum/#!forum/play-framework) at  and follow [PlayFramework on Twitter](https://twitter.com/playframework).

 ## Appendix